 For example:

-• In the Company pillar, a goal might be: "Implement a new project management system to streamline internal communication."
+- In the Company pillar, a goal might be: "Implement a new project management system for more effective communication."

 It’s important to remember that you don’t need to set goals in every pillar during every planning period.
 Sometimes, it’s better to focus on one or two areas that need the most attention.
 For instance, if your business is stable financially but struggling with customer retention, it may make sense to focus only on the Customers pillar for the next quarter.
 Less is more—trying to set too many goals can dilute focus and make it harder to prioritize the right initiatives.